JamesBarwell/lilypond-folk-tunes/README.md

 ## Todo

-- Books as standalone files, containing arbitary lists of scores.
-These could be pulled together by rules such as tag keywords and other metadata, e.g. styles, new tunes
+- Build multiple subset tunebooks based on metadata, e.g. book of Scottish tunes.
-- Contents page for books
+- Build tunebooks with page formatting and removal of text suitable for devices, e.g. tablets.
-- Minimal book output suitable for tablets (paper sizing, remove verbose text)
-- Better use of analysis brackets to add contextual information, e.g. repeated transposed segments
+- Use of labels, analysis brackets, automated colouring etc to add contextual information, e.g. repeated sequences, scotch-snaps.
-- Automatic colouring to aid readability, e.g. intervals, scotch-snaps
-- How to best add variations
+- A way to concisely show variations.
+Ideas:
-  * tried using tags, but breaks sets because doesn't seem possible to specify exports
+  * tags: these previously broke sets because it doesn't seem possible to specify exports
-  * try putting all variations at end, and find a way to link to the variation point, either text or something proper (bar number?).
-Still need to filter out though.
-  * tried ossias.
-They work, but default to below.
-You'd have to name the main staff to then put them above.
-Also probably can't filter out of sets.
-- Improve the book generation script
+  * all variations at end, with some kind of anchor link or label to refer to its place in the tune, e.g. bar number.
+  * ossias: these work, but show below the line and take up a lot of vertical space.
+- Book contents page is ugly and not well spaced.
+- MIDI/mp3/ogg output